Mind's Time

 “Here we are,” the senior researcher said, retrieving a crate from eye level.
 “Lot number 2399 dash C.”

-She placed the crate on a nearby table and slid the lid off.
-The box contained slender black rectangles, etched with gold contacts on one side.
+The severe woman pried the wooden lid, revealing slender black rectangles, etched with gold contacts on one side.
 She reached inside and palmed a random specimen.

 “Stored minds.
 Fragments mostly.
-It was easier to ship this stuff than try to transmit it over the network.
-It sucks, but someone’s gotta catalog it and reconnect it all,” she replied.
+Easier to ship this stuff than try to transmit it over the network.
+It sucks, but someone’s gotta catalog it and reconnect it all.”

-A beige device with a receptacle that matched the physical media stick, rested on the table.
-The researcher slid her specimen into it and a small green LED sprang to life, indicating a successful connection.
-On the opposite wall, a screen lit up and displayed location information and a timestamp in red lettering.
+She slid a random specimen into a beige device with a receptacle.
+A small green LED sprang to life and on the opposite wall, a screen displayed location and a timestamp in red lettering.

 “You don’t suppose they feel it when I run them do you?”